pri998/pri998/README.md

 ## 🙋‍♀️ About Me

-- 🎓 Currently pursuing B.Tech in Computer Science and Engineering (CGPA: 9.74) at Institute of Engineering & Management, Kolkata
+- 🎓 Currently pursuing Bachelor of Technology in Computer Science and Engineering (CGPA: 9.74) at Institute of Engineering & Management, Kolkata
 - 📚 I love building intelligent systems, solving real-world problems, and mentoring peers.
 - ✨ Interests: C++, Web Development, AIML